chromeos-games/JIA-3337-match4/readme.md

 * How to play screen fully filled out with images
 * How to play video will play a sample game automatically
 * How to play has an option for the user to play a test game
+* Storage system with settings persisted in the device (Internal)

 ### Bug Fixes
 * N/A